AIA, LEED AP | President

 University of Kentucky | Bachelor of Architecture 2004

 Emma is an 11th generation Kentuckian (don’t hold it against her), and after an 8 year stint playing architect in the picturesque Teton Mountains of Jackson Hole, Wyoming, she has returned to her motherland.
-Emma has over 13 years of comprehensive professional experience as an architect.
+Emma has 15 years of comprehensive professional experience as an architect.
 She maintains a diverse professional practice and has been honored with numerous design awards.

 Collaboration is her design methodology.
 She believes in the coordinated efforts among architects, clients, consultants, contractors, and community are integral to the success of every project.
 As architects and designers it is our duty to be facilitators and translators of clients’ ideas and values into the built form.
 She believes architecture has the power to represent the aspirations of its time and the specific nuances of each client’s vision while embodying a reverence for place.